 In preparation for the new online channel, the business sets up scenarios (based on the predictions) and allows the business to run the "new state" ahead of time.

-This is where the business can see some or all of the new changes in action in a "safe/closed test environment".
-The outputs of this "Practice" step is to monitor and modify any new processes (or business change) that does not produce the desired result.
+This is where the business can see some or all of the new changes in action in a "safe/closed test environment."
+The output of this "Practice" step is to monitor and modify any new processes (or business changes) that do not produce the desired result.

 The alternative is to put the new changes live before the replatform project is completed.
-This allows time for the changes to embed into the business before new online channel is live.
+This allows time for the changes to be embedded into the business before the new online channel goes live.

 There is always a teething period when changes are implemented.
-To work through the teething before the business performance increases is one way to de-risk the business evolution.
+Working through the teething process before the business performance increases is one way to de-risk the business's evolution.

 #5.
 Put live:

-The business agrees on a "Hard Go Live" date where all the business launches the change.
-As stated earlier, the ideal time for this is in alignment to when the new online channel is live.
+The business agrees on a "Hard Go Live" date, on which all the business will launch the change.
+As stated earlier, the ideal time for this is in alignment with when the new online channel is live.

 #6.
 Post Live Audit:

-As part of "Planning" step, there is a need to define how best to monitor how the business change is operating in the context of delivering business wide value and supporting the new online channel.
+As part of the "Planning" step, it is necessary to define how best to monitor how the business change is operating in the context of delivering business-wide value and supporting the new online channel.

-This step is where the close monitoring of these KPI's are being conducted.
-This is crucial for two reasons...
+This step involves close monitoring of these KPIs.
+This is crucial for two reasons.

-1. The business needs immediately quantitative and qualitative feedback to define if the changes are adding value.
+- The business needs immediate quantitative and qualitative feedback to determine if the changes add value.

-2. This data becomes critical proof to stakeholders, the investment is showing clear signals its paying off.
+- This data becomes proof to stakeholders that the investment is showing clear signals that it is paying off.

 Once the business leaders can see positive metrics, they are more likely to embrace change and approve future phases of transformation.

-These data-driven proof points plays a key part to the science to change.
+These data-driven proof points play a key part in the science of change.

 Then a "Rinse-Repeat" of the 6 P's commences.